 In my 50 years of riding experience and 40 years in the motorcycle helmet industry, one of the questions I often come across is – can I use an off-road, a dirt bike, or an MX helmet for street riding?

 Yes!
 Except for the graphics, the shell and liner of street/road helmets and off-road helmets are made of the same materials.
 They must meet the same motorcycle helmet safety standards to be eligible for use despite being designed for specific environments.
 I have thousands of miles of experience using off-road or dirt bike helmets on the street.
 However, there are certain applications where an off-road helmet is preferable to a street helmet, even when most of the riding is on a paved road.

 A dirt bike, or off-road, helmet, when used on a paved road or street, is best suited for low to medium speeds not because the shell and liner have less ability to absorb impacts but due to the lack of a face shield over the eye-port.
 An off-road helmet has a much larger eye port than a street helmet and is not covered by a face shield.
 The protection to the face and eyes is from whatever brand of goggles you wear.

 Suppose you want the best of both worlds.
-Consider an adventure touring-style helmet, such as the AGV AX9, which is essentially an off-road helmet with a street-type shield and mechanism.
+Consider an adventure touring-style helmet, such as the AGV AX9, which is essentially an off-road helmet with a street-type shield and mechanism and Bluetooth-enabled.